sindre-frisvold-git/redis-docs/docs/guide/tracing.md

-# Performance and errors monitoring
+# Monitoring performance and errors

+## Monitoring go-redis client

 You can monitor Redis performance and errors using [distributed tracing](https://docs.uptrace.dev/guide/tracing.html).
 Tracing allows you to see how a